Georgette-Lumbe/book_game/README.md

 # Acknowledgements

 * I would like to thank my mentor, Seun and my tutor Kasia for their helpfulness, constructive advice, feedback and guidance.
-* I would like to thank my family, my friend Esther Booto, and my boyfriend Jimmy for all the support during this project.
+* I would like to thank my family, my friend Esther Booto, my fiance Jimmy and my daughter Azur for all the support during this project.
 * I would like to thank my colleagues of Code Institute and Slack Community for sharing their posts and experience.

 [Back to top](#introduction "Goto introduction")